Read time: 7 minutes

 As we know, this is a very common issue in that the Outlook Sub Folders are not appearing in cached mode.
 This problem generally occurs when the OST file of Outlook gets corrupted.
 In order to resolve this issue, you need to rebuild your OST file to PST by using Kernel for OST to PST Converter tool.

-This software uses advanced algorithms for scanning and repairing damaged or corrupt OST files.
-Once the scanning and repair process is completed, it rebuilds your entire mailbox data into new & healthy PST files, which can be easily accessed using the Microsoft Outlook application.
-Moreover, this tool also provides options for exporting recovered mailbox data into Office 365, webmail apps such as Gmail, Yahoo Mail, etc., or email servers such as Exchange Server, Novell GroupWise, and Lotus Domino Server.
+This software employs advanced algorithms to scan and repair damaged or corrupt OST files.
+After the scanning and repair process is completed, it reconstructs your entire mailbox data into new and healthy PST files, which can be effortlessly accessed through the Microsoft Outlook application.
+Additionally, this tool offers options for exporting the recovered mailbox data to various destinations, including Office 365, webmail services like Gmail and Yahoo Mail, as well as email servers such as Exchange Server, Novell GroupWise, and Lotus Domino Server.

 Apart from fixing this problem, this software also provides various other features & options that can be used for managing or accessing your recovered mailbox data more effectively.

-If the problem persists, then it’s time to get professional help.
-With over a decade of experience in Outlook, our OST to PST tool can help you deal with this issue in no time.
+If the problem continues to persist despite your best efforts, it might be advisable to seek professional assistance.
+With over a decade of experience in Outlook, our OST to PST tool can provide rapid and effective solutions to help you resolve this issue.